Haki: Ynglinga saga

-Other traditions

-Most legends surrounding Haki are probably lost.

 Völsunga saga

 In the Völsunga saga, Gudrun and Brynhild have a discussion on the "greatest of men" referring to a legend now lost, where Haki's sons have not yet avenged their sisters by killing the evil Sigar (the feud with Sigar is still going on and Hagbard has not yet been hanged):

 "Good talk," says Gudrun, "let us do even so; what kings deemest thou to have been the first of all men?"
 Brynhild says, "The sons of Haki, and Hagbard withal; they brought to pass many a deed of fame in the warfare."
 Gudrun answers, "Great men certes, and of noble fame!
 Yet Sigar took their one sister, and burned the other, house and all; and they may be called slow to revenge the deed; why didst thou not name my brethren who are held to be the first of men as at this time?"

 Gesta Danorum

+In Gesta Danorum, Saxo Grammaticus includes two characters named Hako or Haco (the names are used interchangeably for both characters; the form "Hakon" is used in some translations), and aspects of the story of Haki are divided between them.
+One is the sea-king who fought King Huglecus (Hugleik), the other is the brother of Hagbarthus (Hagbard).
+The two were briefly allies following the death of Regnaldus, but went their separate ways after the death of Hagbarthus.